In this article

 23. Get the most out of your framing

-Framing refers to how you choose to compose your shot.
-A good rule of thumb is to have your eyes at the two-thirds level of the screen.
-The interviewer wants to see your face not the wall above your head.
+Framing is how you compose your shot.
+You want to have your eyes at the two-thirds level on your screen.
+A well-composed picture lets the interviewer focus on your face rather than the wall behind you.

 24. Avoid virtual backgrounds